Dev guideRecipesAPI ReferenceChangelog

 • Search & Navigation autocomplete – Suggests search phrases from two sources: phrases you add manually in the Admin UI, and phrases from previous searches that returned results.

 Because they use different data sources, you cannot transfer your Search & Navigation autocomplete phrases or settings to Graph.
-You need to set up Graph autocomplete as a new feature.
-Verify that Graph's approach meets your needs before starting.
+Configure Graph autocomplete as a new feature.
+Verify that the Graph approach meets your needs before starting.

 Key differences